Gateway Foundation Inc - Beacon House Community Funding

 Geographic Focus and Community Impact

-Organizations must demonstrate that at least 50% of their clients are Monterey County residents.
+Organisations must demonstrate that at least 50% of their clients are Monterey County residents.
 Stronger applications likely show deep community roots, understanding of local needs, and measurable impact on the Monterey County population.

 Financial Sustainability and Capacity

 The requirement for audited financials from the past two fiscal years suggests the funder values financial stability and accountability.
-Applications should demonstrate sound financial management and organizational capacity to successfully execute the proposed project.
+Applications should demonstrate sound financial management and organisational capacity to successfully execute the proposed project.

 Operational vs. Programmatic Balance

-While start-up operational costs are allowed, they cannot exceed 50% of the total funding request.
+Whilst start-up operational costs are allowed, they cannot exceed 50% of the total funding request.
 This indicates a preference for funding that directly expands or enhances services rather than covering basic operational expenses.

 CEO Quote on Grant Purpose